moledoc/moledoc/pensieve/README.md

 	* Why do you want to achieve that goal?
 What is the purpose of this goal?
 	* How are you going to achieve this goal?
 What methods/materials etc are you going to use to achieve this goal?
 	* When are you going to work towards this goal?
 What time is reserved for advancing towards this goal?
+* Expertise boils down to fast and accurate pattern matching

 ## Author